un-ts/synckit/.changeset/good-walls-brush.md

 - when running on Node 22 with the `--experimental-strip-types` flag enabled via `NODE_OPTIONS` env or cli args
-- when running on Node 22 with the `--experimental-strip-types` flag enabled via `NODE_OPTIONS` env or cli args
 - or when running on Node 23+ without `--no-experimental-strip-types` flag enabled via `NODE_OPTIONS` env or cli args